yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/back-up-restore-universes/configure-backup-storage.md

 ## Google Cloud Storage (GCS)

-To configure NFS as the backup target, follow these steps:
+To configure GCS as the backup target, follow these steps:

 1. Click **Configs** on the left panel.
 2. Click the **Backup** tab.